lastmile-ai/mcp-agent/examples/cloud/temporal/README.md

 # MCP Agent Server Example (Temporal)

-This example demonstrates how to create and an MCP Agent Server with durable execution using [Temporal](https://temporal.io/).
+This example demonstrates how to create an MCP Agent Server with durable execution using [Temporal](https://temporal.io/).
 It shows how to build, run, deploy and connect to an MCP server which leverages Temporal workflows for execution.

 ## Motivation